-PROPOSAL ELECTION OF EIGHT DIRECTORS 1 The Board of Directors recommends that you vote FOR each director nominee.
+PROPOSAL ELECTION OF EIGHT DIRECTORS × / 1 The Board of Directors recommends that you vote FOR each director nominee.
 These individuals bring a range of relevant experiences and overall diversity of perspectives that is essential to good governance and leadership of our company.
-PROPOSAL RATIFICATION OF THE SELECTION OF ERNST & YOUNG LLP AS OUR INDEPENDENT AUDITOR FOR FISCAL YEAR 2024 2 The Board of Directors recommends that you vote FOR the ratification of Ernst & Young LLP ("EY").
+OUR BOARD RECOMMENDS A VOTE FOR EACH DIRECTOR NOMINEE PROPOSAL RATIFICATION OF THE SELECTION OF ERNST & YOUNG LLP AS OUR INDEPENDENT AUDITOR FOR FISCAL YEAR 2025 2 The Board of Directors recommends that you vote FOR the ratification of Ernst & Young LLP ("EY").
 We believe EY has sufficient knowledge and experience to provide our company with a wide range of accounting services that are on par with the best offered in the industry.
-PROPOSAL ADVISORY APPROVAL OF THE COMPANY'S EXECUTIVE COMPENSATION ("SAY-ON-PAY") 3 The Board of Directors recommends that you vote FOR this "say-on-pay" advisory proposal because our compensation program attracts top talent commensurate with our peers and reinforces our "Pay for Performance" philosophy.
+OUR BOARD RECOMMENDS A VOTE FOR THIS PROPOSAL PROPOSAL ADVISORY APPROVAL OF THE COMPANY'S EXECUTIVE COMPENSATION ("SAY-ON-PAY") 3 The Board of Directors recommends that you vote FOR the "say-on-pay" advisory proposal because our compensation program attracts top talent commensurate with our peers and reinforces our "Pay for Performance" philosophy.
+OUR BOARD RECOMMENDS A VOTE FOR THIS PROPOSAL PROPOSAL AMENDMENT TO OUR CHARTER TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF OUR COMMON STOCK 4 The Board of Directors recommends you vote FOR the Charter amendment proposal to increase our authorized shares of our common stock.
+We believe that the availability of additional shares is essential for Omega to successfully pursue its investment strategy and will also enhance Omega's flexibility in connection with general corporate purposes, such as equity offerings and acquisitions or mergers.
 OUR BOARD RECOMMENDS A VOTE FOR THIS PROPOSAL

-Director Election (Page 7) Our Board of Directors currently consists of eight directors.
+Director Election (Page 8) Our Board of Directors currently consists of eight directors.

 Our Nominating and Corporate Governance Committee of the Board of Directors has nominated Craig R. Callen, Kapila K. Anand, Dr. Lisa C. Egbuonu-Davis, Barbara B. Hill, Kevin J. Jacobs, C. Taylor Pickett, Stephen D. Plavin, and Burke W. Whitman for re-election as directors.
 Each of the nominees for re-election is an incumbent director.
-Unless authority to vote for the election of directors has been specifically withheld, the persons named in the accompanying proxy card intend to vote FOR the election of the nominees named above to hold office until the 2025 Annual Meeting or until their respective successors have been duly elected and qualified.
+Unless authority to vote for the election of directors has been specifically withheld, the persons named in the accompanying proxy card intend to vote FOR the election of the nominees named above to hold office until the 2026 Annual Meeting or until their respective successors have been duly elected and qualified.